pupilfirst/pupilfirst/docs/curriculum_editor.md

 If you're unfamiliar with the Markdown format, or to brush up on how to use Markdown to quickly and effectively format text, click on the _Need help?_ link at the bottom right of the editor.
 It'll take you to documentation served within the platform which details everything you can do with Markdown.

 **Image**\
-The image block accepts an image file and a caption and displays it, center with the other content.
+The image block accepts an image file and a caption and displays it, centered with the other content.
+You can also customize the width of the displayed image by hovering over the image and choosing one of the available options.

-?> We're working on improving this feature to let you to decide sizing of the image.

 **Embed**\
 The embed function allows you to embed content from third-party websites - all you need to do is supply the full link of the resource that you're trying to embed, and it'll get converted into its embedded format automatically.